kent-map/kent/landscape/sense-place/README.md

 <param ve-config title="Landscape Art and Canterbury Cathedral" author="Dr Michelle Crowther" layout="vtl" banner="https://upload.wikimedia.org/wikipedia/commons/d/df/Canterbury_Cathedral_in_its_Landscape_Setting.jpg">

-Until the seventeenth century, landscape served as a backdrop to historical, allegorical or figure painting [in western art]. (p.147 Rees).
+Until the seventeenth century, landscape served as a backdrop to historical, allegorical or figure painting.[^ref1] (p.147 Rees).
 Early landscape paintings were often idealized panoramas and failed to realistically represent rural life.
 [Landscape](/landscape/scapes-and-fringes/) painting as a genre emerged in the seventeenth century, spreading from Holland where it had gained in popularity.
 The panoramic view of the North prospect of Canterbury in the banner image is an example of an early engraving of Canterbury.
 It was sketched by Thomas Johnson after the Restoration of Charles II and bears testament to Stuart patronage.
 Johnson’s sketch which dates from c.1663-1676 was engraved by Wenceslaus Hollar, a popular Bohemian artist who became Charles II’s official scenographer.
 It was published by John Ogilby, who had been elevated to the role of Master of the Royal Imprimerie in 1661.

 Sketched from the direction of Place House (later Hales Place), the seat of the Royalist Colepeper family, Johnson’s sweeping panorama situates the cathedral off to the left, surrounded by trees and fields, with a skyline of rolling hills and large white cumulus clouds indicating a fine weather day.
 The panorama is dedicated to his grace, Gilbert Sheldon, Archbishop of Canterbury, who had been translated to the archbishopric in 1663.
 A cartouche to the top left of the engraving, illustrates the coat of arms of the See of Canterbury (the Canterbury cross and pall) combined with the three sheldrakes of the personal arms of Gilbert Sheldon.
 The engraving emphasizes Anglican dominance in public life, which had been cemented with The Corporation Act (1661) and The Act of Uniformity (1662) and serves as a reminder to Sheldon of his dominion in this Edenic landscape.
 This rural idyll carefully crafted by the artist emphasizes the harmonious relationship between civilization and nature and is an ideological statement of the stabilising power of monarchy after the turmoil of the Commonwealth.